qontrastss/App-for-learning-Kazakh-Language/README.md

 - Competition with friends to motivate users and create a sense of community.
 - User profiles with customized learning plans based on their skill level and goals.

+The backend includes the following features:

+- User authentication using Firebase Authentication.
+- Real-time database using Firebase Realtime Database for storing user profiles, progress, and learning plans.
+- Cloud storage using Firebase Cloud Storage for storing audio recordings of native speakers pronouncing Kazakh words and phrases.

+## App Preview

 <div style="display: flex; flex-direction: row;">

 <img src="https://user-images.githubusercontent.com/74404406/228928391-a2347cc8-11fb-42ab-ba53-62c1f64f38a6.jpg" alt="welcome_page" width="300" style="margin-right: 20px; margin-left: 20px;">